lucidworks/searchhub/README.md

 #### Example Plugin: Word2Vec

-We have some examples in our code which leverages Spark's mllib.
-Here is one of them.
-The high-level idea is to first find most important terms in each document, and then find w2v synonyms for each of the most important terms.
-After that, we add them into a new field during the index pipeline, so that we can do something further using the new field in the query pipeline(faceting on the new field in our case).
+We have included a job that leverages Spark's mllib capabilities, specifically word2vec.

+The high-level idea behind word2vec is to first discover the 'most important' terms in each document and then use a word2vec model to generate related terms for each of the most important terms.
+For each important term in each document we generate a few synonyms and add them to a field in each document so that we can use them in a query pipeline.
+The steps are as follows.

+1. Pre-process
-The building of the model is scheduled to run on a regular basis.
-To run it successfully, please navigate into `SEARCHHUB_HOME/python/fusion_config/w2v_job.json` and replace `admin:password123` with your own username and password.
-And if you have never run spark-shell, you may need to navigate into `FUSION_HOME/bin` and run `./spark-shell` to start the spark shell for the first time, so that the plugins in searchhub can be really downloaded into Fusion.
+** Before doing anything associated with w2v you must navigate to 'SEARCHHUB_HOME/python/fusion_config/w2v_job.json' and replace 'admin:password123' with your own username and password and run or rerun the bootstrap.py. ** If you have never run the spark-shell you may beed to navigate into the 'FUSION_HOME/bin` and run `./spark-shell` to start the spark shell for the first time, so that the plugins in searchhub can be really downloaded into Fusion.

-We have already set everything else, both building the model, and adding it as a ML stage into the indexing pipeline.
-So basically, you do not need to do anything to build the model or set the pipeline and it can already work.
-As soon as the scheduled job is run(there should be some documents in solr to work as the training data), the next time you index any document, you will see the new fields `related_terms` and `related_terms_ss`.
+2. Get data to train the model off of:
+The model is trained on the data in your fusion instance.
+If you already have data that you would like to use to train the model you may skip this step and go straight to step 3.
+If not, read on.

+Searchhub comes prepackaged with the appropriate index pipeline for the included mailing lists and so, we recommend training the model on mailing list data (although it is not difficult to copy the structure of the mailing-list-w2v index pipeline to suit any datasource you would like to train the model off of).

+**Since the model must be trained before it can be used you must crawl some datasources in fusion BEFORE you run the job to actually train the model**.
+To do this start crawl a mailing list using the mailing-list-default index pipeline.

+3. Train and store the model off of the crawled data:
+We have written a job to train and store the model in your blob store.
+The job should be automatically populated by the bootstrap.
+You can see all availible jobs by navigating to 'http://localhost:8764/api/apollo/spark/configurations/'.
+If you do not see the w2v job there something has gone wrong with the bootstrap.

+The job is schedueld to run once a day.
+If you would like to modify this schedule you can change the frequency, timeout time etc. at 'SEARCHHUB_HOME/python/fusion_config/w2v_schedule.json`.
+If you wish to manually start the job when you have finished crawling your datasources you simply need to 'POST' to 'http://localhost:8764/api/apollo/spark/jobs/w2v_job'.
+See https://doc.lucidworks.com/fusion/2.4/REST_API_Reference/Spark-Jobs-API.html for more information.

+Running the job will automatically build the model and add it to the blob store.
+Once the job has finished you should see a 'relatedTermModel' at 'http://localhost:8764/api/apollo/blobs/'.
+This is what we will be using to build the synonyms fields.

+4. Reindex the data with these new fields
+Now that we have the model we can easily produce the related terms fields.
+Simply go to the mailing list datasource you wish to produce these fields for, change the index pipeline to mailing-list-w2v pipeline and recrawl the datasource.
+Now the datasource will have two new fields, `related_terms` and `related_terms_ss`.
 The field `related_terms` will only include one closest w2v synonym of the most important terms.
-While `related_terms_ss` will have the 2 closest w2v synonyms of the 5 most important terms.
+While `related_terms_ss` will have the 2 closest w2v synonyms of the 5 most important terms for the document.

-You may want to modify some config of the scheduling of the job.
-You can change the frequency, model building time etc. at `SEARCHHUB_HOME/python/fusion_config/w2v_schedule.json`.
-The scala script for the building of model lies in `SEARCHHUB_HOME/python/fusion_config/w2v_job.json`.
-There is a copy of it at `SEARCHHUB_HOME/searchhub-fusion-plugins/src/main/scala/com/lucidworks/searchhub/w2v/generateModelData.scala`.

-You may also want to set your own MLStage.
-Just to make sure, the `Machine Learning Model ID` should be the same as how you name the corresponding file sent to BLOB(check file `SEARCHHUB_HOME/python/fusion_config/w2v_job.json`).
-In our case, it should be `relatedTermModel`.
+If you wish to make changes to the scala script it is in `SEARCHHUB_HOME/python/fusion_config/w2v_job.json`.
+A more human readable version of the steps is in `SEARCHHUB_HOME/searchhub-fusion-plugins/src/main/scala/com/lucidworks/searchhub/w2v/generateModelData.scala`.
+Note these steps may also be executed sequentially in the spark-shell in /FUSION_HOME/bin.

+If you wish to index a datasource that is not a mailing-list against the build w2v model you simply need to add a MLStage to the index pipeline for that datasource.
+In order for this to work, however, ** the 'Machine Learning Model ID' must be the same as the corresponding blob produced by the s2v job.
+In our case it is 'relatedTermModel'.

-If the document size in your solr is huge, then you may see the following error `Kryo serialization failed: Buffer overflow.`.
-You may want to make a POST request such as ``curl -vvv -X POST -H "Content-type: application/json" -u admin:password123 -d '"512m"' http://localhost:8764/api/apollo/configurations/spark.kryoserializer.buffer.max` to increase the buffer size (to 512 mb in this example).
+If you have a large document size, you may see the following error `Kryo serialization failed: Buffer overflow.`.
+Tp fox this error execute the following request, `curl -vvv -X POST -H "Content-type: application/json" -u admin:password123 -d '"512m"' http://localhost:8764/api/apollo/configurations/spark.kryoserializer.buffer.max` to increase the buffer size (to 512 mb in this example).

 ### The Build